Gusi/docs.everlaps.com/docs/de/user-guide/config.md

-## &fa-gears; Config
+## &fa-gears; Konfiguration

 Allows configuring general application parameters.

-## Configuration options
+## Optionen der Knfiguration

 ---

 #### &fa-microphone; Voices

-Everlaps needs a voice synthesizer system *TTS (Text To Speech)* to be able to work.
-Two of the most well known are *Ivona* and *Loquendo*, although Everlaps can work with any *TTS* system that is SAPI5 compatible.
+Everlaps benötigt zur vollen funktionsbereitschaft synthetische Stimmen *TTS (Text To Speech)*.
+Zwei der bekanntesten Anbieter sind *Ivona* und *Loquendo*, darüberhinaus kann Everlaps mit jedem *TTS* SAPI5 kompatiblen System zusammenarbeiten.

-- **Primary/Secondary**: Allows selecting the desired voice among those available in the system.
-For a better experience a female voice is recommended as primary, and a male voice as secondary (Amy and Brian with Ivona, or Kate and Simon with Loquendo).
+- **Erststimme/Zweitstimme**: Allows selecting the desired voice among those available in the system.
+For a better experience a female voice is recommended as primary, and a male voice as secondary (Marianne und Hans mit Ivona, oder Kate and Simon mit Loquendo).

-- **Speed**: Controls the speed of diction of the individual voices.
+- **Geschwindigkeit**: Controls the speed of diction of the individual voices.
 Adjust at will according to chosen voices behavior.

-- **Volume**: Controls the voices volume individually.
+- **Lautstärke**: Controls the voices volume individually.

 - **Test**: Allows the introduction of any text for the voice to pronounce when enter key is pressed. *very useful for making personal announcements on the track speakers*.